-- (a) to adopt these model rules (section 29(1)); - (b) to alter its rules, including changing the name of the association (section 30(1)); - (c) to decide to apply for registration or incorporation as a prescribed body corporate (section 93(1)); - (d) to approve the terms of an amalgamation with one or more other incorporated associations (section 102(4); - (e) to be wound up voluntarily (section 121(2)) or by the Supreme Court (section 124(a) and Schedule 4 item 9); - (f) to cancel its incorporation (section 129).
+- (1) A special resolution is required if it is proposed at a general meeting - (a) to alter its rules, including changing the name of the association (section 30(1));

+- (b) to decide to apply for registration or incorporation as a prescribed body corporate (section 93(1)); - (c) to approve the terms of an amalgamation with one or more other incorporated associations (section 102(4); - (d) to be wound up voluntarily (section 121(2)) or by the Supreme Court (section 124(a) and Schedule 4 item 9); - (e) to request the Commissioner to apply to the State Administrative Tribunal under section 109 of the Act for the appointment of a statutory manager; - (f) to cancel its incorporation (section 129). - (2) Subrule (1) does not limit the matters in relation to which a special resolution may be proposed.

-59. Determining whether resolution carried
+61. Determining whether resolution carried